RuRuo0/Datasets/README.md

 4.Generate information about problem-solving process, such as solution hypertree, CDL of every step, Directed acyclic graph of applied theorem, etc. These interfaces provide verification information for correctness of problem-solving and facilitate AI-assisted reasoning.

 ## Version
+#### FormalGeo-SAT 1.4 (Apr 1, 2023)
+**predicates/theorems**: 71/164
+**problems**: 1166
+**new functions**:
+1.Defining geometric knowledge graph to guide the design of predicate and theorem.
+2.New Construction method that unifies all shapes in plane geometry.
+4.Added problems about circle and polygon.
+3.More readable documents.

 #### FormalGeo-SAT 1.3 (Mar 12, 2023)
 **predicates/theorems**: 50/77
 **problems**: 319